Opening statements in mediation set the tone for the rest of the mediation process.

 Once the mediator finishes their opening statement, it will be time for the parties to share their opening statements.
-These statements will look very different from the opening statement given by the mediator because it has a vastly different purpose.
-This purpose drives the elements of the party opening statement.
+These statements will look very different from the opening statement given by the mediator because it has vastly different purpose.
+This purpose drives the elements of the party statement.
 It encourages the parties to work together to create a resolution.

-The purpose of a party’s opening statement is to convince the other party that they have a strong case.
+The purpose of a party’s statement is to convince the other party that they have a strong case.
 By sharing the strengths of their case and what they see as weaknesses in the other party’s position, each party can gain the upper hand or control the narrative of the mediation.

 Unlike the mediator’s statement, which was more introductory and orienting, a party’s statement has a clear purpose and aims to take control.
 In most cases, it is also necessary to establish credibility and eliminate any air of hostility.
 This means that a party should come across as believable and approachable in their opening statement, or it will cause the mediation to fall apart.
 For example, suppose the mediator and the other party do not believe that the party is ready or willing to participate in mediation.
 In that case, participation will be challenging all around.

 An essential aspect of an opening statement in mediation, as opposed to an opening statement at arbitration or trial, is the fact that the audience is the other party.
-The mediator is not the audience for this opening because they are not the ones that will be making the decision.
+The mediator is not the audience for this opening because they are not the ones who will be making the decision.